miriamlam1/a8/README.md

 4. open putty
 5. change connection type to serial
 6. change serial line to your COM
-7. load
+7. open
-8. type your voltage out of 4096
+8. type your voltage out of 4096 into the putty terminal